danieto98/desktop_object_detection/README.md

 #### libfreenect

 This library provides drivers for the Microsoft Kinect.
+Install it if you intend to use the Kinect sensor from the Xbox 360.

 You will first need to clone the libfreenect library from source.
 Open up a terminal in your desired directory and run: